wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Elevation of privilege
    <br /><br />

-Attacks - incidents that violate an organization’s security or privacy policies:
+Attacks: - incidents that violate an organization’s security or privacy policies:
    * In a side-channel attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
+   * Evesdropping (traffic analysis).
+Countermeasures are sending noise, padding messages, mix non-info in data.
    * In a known plaintext attack, an attacker uses the plaintext and ciphertext versions of a message to discover the key used.
    * In an analytic attack, an attacker uses known structural weaknesses or flaws to determine the algorithm used.
    * In a replay attack, an attacker monitors the traffic stream in a network and maliciously repeats or delays the transmission of valid data over the network.